 Those persons living on disability without working, are earning about $10,000 a year.
 If we compare this to the 2009 (LICO), this means a single person living solely on disability, is living approx $7,000 below the LICO (or poverty line) as established in 2009.

-Looking at Stats Canada, one notes that the gap between the wealthy and poor gets wider, so likely in 2013, even with Christy Clark’s raise in disability rates, the disability rates are probably a few thousand dollars lower than the LICO as it stands today.
+Looking at Stats Canada, one notes that the gap between the wealthy and poor gets wider, so likely in 2013, even with Christy Clark’s rise in disability rates, the disability rates are probably a few thousand dollars lower than the LICO as it stands today.

-Those collecting welfare only, are living with income that is non livable, probably not unlike third world conditions.
+Those collecting welfare only, are living with income that is non-livable, probably not unlike third-world conditions.
 Most of these folks depend on DTES free food and shelter societies like Salvation Army and church organizations.